 The analysis of projected financial trends is an important component of this valuation.
-In this Section, we present our assessment of the implications of the June 30, 2019 valuation results in terms of benefit security (assets over liabilities).
+In this Section, we present our assessment of the implications of the June 30, 2020 valuation results in terms of benefit security (assets compared to liabilities).
 All the projections in this section are based on the current investment return assumption of 7.00%.
 We have assumed future total payroll increases of 3.00% per year.

 The graph below shows the expected employer and employee contribution rates based on achieving the 7.00% assumption each year for the next 20 years.
-This scenario is highly unlikely: even if the Plan does achieve an average return of 7.00% over this time period, the returns in each given year will certainly vary.
-The expected total contribution rates based on the prior year valuation as of June 30, 2018 are shown (in the dashed line) for comparison.
+This scenario is highly unlikely: even if the Plan does achieve an average return of 7.00% over this period, the returns in each given year will certainly vary.
+The expected total contribution rates based on the prior year valuation as of June 30, 2019 are shown (in the dashed line) for comparison.

-The contribution rate graph shows that employer contribution rates are expected to stay relatively stable until the current unfunded liability amortization period (17 years) ends.
+The contribution rate graph shows that employer contribution rates are expected to increase gradually for the next four years as deferred investment losses are recognized in the actuarial value of assets and then stay relatively stable until the current unfunded liability amortization period (16 years) ends.